openxla/stablehlo/rfcs/20260901-numpy-comparison-type.md

 total, and their sign interpretation is strictly dictated by the operand's `IntegerType`.

-Having `SIGNED` and `UNSIGNED` in `ComparisonType` is a legacy artifact of older XLA IR where operands were signless.
-XLA is migrating away from this by separating data type from ordering (see cl/974361549).
+Having `SIGNED` and `UNSIGNED` in `ComparisonType` is copied from XLA internals.
+XLA is migrating away from this by separating data type from ordering.
+In the future, the data type will always be derived from the operands of the comparison.
 In StableHLO, `SIGNED` and `UNSIGNED` are redundant and should be deprecated in favor of omitting `compare_type` (or using `NOTYPE`) for integer/boolean operands.

 ## Proposed Changes